Booklets and newsletters

 We have a booklet maker which automatically collates, folds and staples pages together, which makes the whole process much less laborious!
 You can use it to create A5 or A4 size booklets up to 40 pages long.

 How much your booklet costs to print will depend on what size it is, how many copies you do, how many pages it has, and whether it is in colour or black and white.
 Contact us for a quote for your job.

 - Plan the number of pages you are going to produce.

 - If you would like your booklet to contain no inserts and be printed on every page, the number of pages must be a multiple of four.
 You could have a 4 page booklet (1 sheet of paper folded in half), an 8 page booklet (2 sheets of paper folded in half, one inside the other), a 12 page booklet (3 sheets) and so on.

-- Alternatively, you might choose to include some blank pages (e.g. the back cover).
+- If the number of pages you have is not a multiple of four, you might choose to include some blank pages (e.g. the back cover).

 - A third option is to include an insert.
 For example, a 6 page A4 newsletter can be produced by folding one sheet of A3 in half, and inserting a sheet of A4 inside it.